 The Guidelines for Canadian Drinking Water Quality are designed to protect the health of the most vulnerable members of society, such as children, the elderly, and those with compromised immune systems.
 The guidelines set maximum allowable concentrations of microbiological, chemical and radiological contaminants.

-A thorough explanation of how guidelines are developed and the various risk factors taken into account can be found in AUMA’s Drinking Water Guidelines backgrounder.
+A thorough explanation of how guidelines are developed and the various risk factors taken into account can be found in Appendix D of AUMA’s Water Primer and Discussion Paper.

 Alberta Drinking Water Regulations and Standards

-In Alberta, municipal water systems are governed by the Environmental Protection and Enhancement Act, which makes the owners/operators of water systems (mainly municipalities) responsible for the day-to-day operation of treatment plans.
+In Alberta, municipal water systems are governed by the Environmental Protection and Enhancement Act (EPEA), which makes the owners/operators of water systems (mainly municipalities) responsible for the day-to-day operation of treatment plans.

 EPEA’s Potable Water Regulation mandates that systems must produce water that meets the maximum allowable concentrations specified in the Guidelines for Canadian Drinking Water Quality described above.
 The regulation also requires systems to meet the Standards and Guidelines for Municipal Water Works and Storm Drainage Systems.
 In line with the Source to Tap Multi-Barrier Approach developed by the Federal-Provincial-Territorial committee on Drinking Water, the standards and guidelines document prescribes everything from source protection to pressure at customer connections.